 From 1 July, your energy provider must automatically move customers on existing simple standing offers to the VDO.
 If you think you haven’t been moved, you can call your energy provider or check your next electricity bill.

 If you don’t know which deal you’re on, your provider may have automatically put you on a costly flat tariff standing offer for electricity.
 These standing offers are set by the energy provider and are usually much higher than the energy provider’s initial cheaper deal.

 I’m not on a simple standing offer.
 How can I save?

 If you’re not on a simple standing offer, you can still opt-in by calling your energy provider after 1 July 2019 and asking to be put on the Victorian Default Offer.

-The VDO is a fair offer but not necessarily the cheapest offer available to you.
-If you opt into the Victorian Default Offer, you will be able to leave at any time and access other offers in the market.
+The VDO is a decent offer but not significantly the most affordable offer open to you.
+If you opt in to the Victorian Default Offer, you will be able to leave at any time and access other offers in the market.

 From 1 July, your energy provider must tell you on your bill, at least once every 3 months for electricity bills and once every four months for gas bills, whether you are on their best offer.
 This means you can compare which offer is best and fairest for you.

-You can also call your energy provider to ask for their best deal.
+You can also ask your energy retailer for the qualified deal.

 If you’re not sure, visit Econnex.
 It provides free, independent advice by comparing what is the best available offer for you – no tricks, no gimmicks.